fatma-oz/home-credit-risk/README.md

 *The problem of MERGING tables in this data has been resolved.

-*Feature engineering was applied for each table.
+*Data preprocessing and Feature engineering was applied for each table.
 Aggregation functions were used for this.

 *In the project, PRODUCTION LEVEL CODING was done using functions.